marghe943/kibanaChoroplethMap/README.md

 ![indexShape](./imgs_read/indexShape.png)

 - Choose if you want normalized data or not.
+Only the countries, italy's regions, italy's provinces and italy's municipalities can be normalized!

 ![normalized](./imgs_read/normalized.png)